FAQs

 Health Canada will review the drug effect and safety.
 If approved, the drug will be marketable in Canada and given a Drug Identifical Number (DIN).

 Then, a Health Technology Assessment (HTA) will take place.
-This is done by the Canadian Agency for Drugs and Technologies in Health (CADTH) or the Institut national d'excellence en santé et services sociaux (INESSS) for Quebec.
+This is done by Canada's Drug Agency or the Institut national d'excellence en santé et services sociaux (INESSS) for Quebec.
 They will assess value of the treatment.

 If approved, pricing negotiations will take place.
 This is done through the pan-Canadian Pharmaceutical Alliance (pCPA).
 Pricing is negotiated between the drug manufacturer and government.